eHarmony/vw-webservice/README.md

 Now that you have all the pre-requisites set up, you can go ahead and set up the VW web service.

-VW webservice
+Building and Deploying the VW Web Service
 -------------

+There are 3 steps involved here:

+1) Build vowpal wabbit from source, then launch it in daemon mode
+2) Place the details about the host and port where the vowpal wabbit is running, into the vw-webservice.properties file and build+package the webservice to produce the .war file
+3) Place the .war file into the /webapps folder of Jetty.

+Let's get started.

-Note: for the --recursive option (needed to grab the Vowpal Wabbit submodule), you will need to be using version 1.6.5 (or higher) of git.
+Note: for the --recursive option (needed to grab the vowpal wabbit submodule), you will need to be using version 1.6.5 (or higher) of git.

 ```
 git clone --recursive git@github.com:eHarmony/vw-webservice.git